 NIXVAL IT Infrastructure Listed by nightspire Ransomware Group

-On March 4, 2026, the nightspire ransomware group added NIXVAL IT Infrastructure to its public leak site, confirming that it had exfiltrated internal files during a ransomware attack on the company.
+On March 4, 2026, the nightspire ransomware group added NIXVAL IT Infrastructure to its public leak site, claiming that it had exfiltrated internal files during a ransomware attack on the company.

 Public reporting indicates that nightspire listed the victim on its leak portal and claims to have stolen internal company data.
 The exact number of people whose information was taken remains unknown, and the specific files exposed have not been detailed in available reporting.
 The incident follows the group’s typical pattern of encrypting systems, exfiltrating data, and then threatening to publish it if ransom demands are not met.
 No confirmation has yet emerged about the precise volume or sensitivity of the records involved.